 Energy Production From Plants

 Energy is required for any metabolic reaction to occur within the body.
-This includes the breakdown of food in the stomach, the absorption of nutrients from the intestinal tract, the production and excretion of waste, and the maintenance of a stable body temperature.
+This includes the breakdown of food in the stomach, the absorption of nutrients from the intestinal tract, the production and excretion of waste, and maintaining a stable body temperature.

 Energy is sourced from food.
 Plants get their energy directly from the sun, called photosynthesis, which allows plants to synthesize simple sugars using sunlight, water from the ground, and carbon dioxide from the air.
 Plants also produce nutrients as they grow, such as phosphorus, magnesium, and potassium.